-Peptide to drug converting technology (PDCT) This technology increases the stability of peptides in plasma and therefore improves their activity.
+Peptide to drug converting technology (PDCT)

+This technology increases the stability of peptides in plasma and therefore improves their activity.
 It may also facilitate the oral absorption of small peptides (like met enkephalin).
 Improving the oral absorption of small peptides in humans would be a major advance in the development of effective medicines.
-ImmuPharma believes that many small peptides present in the human body, once modified by PDCT could be then considered as promising drug candidates, with the fundamental advantage of being (1) safe as being produced by the human body and (2) effective due to their physiological role.
-The inherent development risk, as seen with standard molecules, should therefore be significantly reduced.
 The potent analgesic lead compound IPP-102199 described earlier is the first drug candidate to be developed using this technology.